Tennessee Volunteers football: All-time record

-As of the end of the 2023 regular season, Tennessee is ranked eleventh all-time won-lost records by percentage and tenth by victories.
+As of the end of the 2023 regular season, Tennessee was 11th all time in win-loss record by percentage and 10th by total wins.
 The all-time record is 870–415–53.
 At Neyland Stadium, the Vols have a record of 478–141–17.
 11 additional wins from 2019 to 2020 were vacated by NCAA Committee on Infractions penalty ruling in July 2023.
 One of those victories was in a bowl game.
 Tennessee's all-time on-field record is 881–415–53.
 The all-time on-field bowl record is 31–25.
 Tennessee's all-time on-field record at Neyland Stadium is 494–142–18.

 The UT football season records are taken from the official record books of the University Athletic Association.
 They have won 13 conference championships and six national titles in their history and their last national championship was in the 1998 college football season.

 Tennessee holds the NCAA record for the most consecutive shutout wins with 17.
 The streak started with a Volunteers win against Tennessee-Chattanooga on November 30, 1938, and ended with a 27–12 loss against Alabama on October 19, 1940.
 During this streak, Tennessee outscored its opponents 479–0.
 Tennessee also holds the record for the most consecutive quarters opponents held scoreless, with 71.

 The Vols play at Neyland Stadium, where Tennessee has an all-time winning record of 494 games, the highest home-field total in college football history for any school in the nation at its current home venue.
 The stadium surrounds Shields–Watkins Field, the official name of the playing surface.